|Regions: Whitehorse Region||Communities: Whitehorse|

 In summer, the midnight sun means that if you’ve got the stamina, we’ve got the daylight.
-Hey, we’ve even got a mountain biking festival called 24 Hours of Light – the only 24 hour race in the world where lights are illegal.

 At the foot of Grey Mountain Road, you’ll find a parking lot and trail map kiosk.
 There are trails that start from here, or keep going up the gravel road to access other trailheads.
 A multitude of cross country trails offer something for all riders from beginner to expert.
 You can link several trails without any road riding, while trail markers at every junction make it easy to find your way around.
 The single track weaves through the boreal forest with a backdrop of amazing views over the Whitehorse valley all the way to the coastal mountains.
 Travel along ridgelines before pitching down to a bench.
 Then ride through aspen meadows and along the edge of a lake.

 The most challenging trail is the Money Shot, which drops 700m from the top of the mountain down to the Yukon River.
 This evening, sit your weary legs down on a sunny deck and enjoy a meal made with local produce and a refreshing brew from one of our microbreweries.